FindMySchool LogoFindMySchool

 The Published Admission Number (PAN) for Year 7 is usually 233.
 Families living in the catchment area—which includes Aylsham and surrounding villages like Buxton, Colby, and Erpingham—generally secure places.
 However, families applying from outside the catchment must rely on distance criteria, and proximity is the deciding factor.

-Parents should apply by the national deadline of 31 October for entry the following September.
+Parents should apply by the on-time secondary deadline listed in Norfolk’s current timetable for entry the following September.
 Late applications are processed after on-time offers, significantly reducing the chance of securing a place.

 Applications